lavandesh/calculator-behavior-1/Multiplication.md

 ## Scenario: More than two numbers multiplication

+Given the calculator is ON

 ## Scenario: Range of operand exceeds allowed limit

+Given the calculator is ON

 ## Scenario: Pressing "multiply button" more than once

+Given the calculator is ON

 ## Scenario: Interleaving operators (Press *, then press /, then press +)

+Given the calculator is ON

 ## Scenario: Decimal value capping

+Given the calculator is ON